ezntek/ezntek.github.io/content/posts/Creating an IGCSE Pseudocode Interpreter pt 2 (20250913T1349).md

 Check out the first part of this series, of course.
 This article won't feature too much on the interpreter design, but how to effectively use it to your own benefit.

+TL;DR, I tried to write an IGCSE pseudocode interpreter a while ago, and I finished!
+Find it [here](https://github.com/ezntek/beancode) at <https://github.com/ezntek/beancode>.
+Or, install it directly with `pip install beancode --break-system-packages` _(this will not break anything, because beancode has no system dependencies, and will not break anything despite the scary flag)_

 Jump [here](#extension-features) if you only want to learn about the extra features and functional quirks.

 # Intro